Skip to main content

 HR Compliance

-Keeping pace with Utah’s employer regulations can be a headache for small business owners.
-As a Utah employer, you are obligated to know and comply with all state and federal laws dealing with employees.
+Keeping pace with your employer regulations can be a headache for small business owners.
+As an employer, you are obligated to know and comply with all state and federal laws dealing with employees.

 Ignorance is not an excuse to get out of fines or penalties

-Dana Ball has spent 20 years handling employment issues on both sides, employees and employers, which is a huge benefit to her small business clients.
-Business owners can build goodwill and limit liability risk with: Hiring, Onboarding, Evaluating, and Terminating Employees.
+Business owners can build goodwill and limit liability risk by planning out steps for Hiring, Onboarding, Evaluating, and Terminating Employees.
 Every business is different and generic forms will set you up to fail when a claim is filed against you by an employee.
-It’s critical that the documents you use with employees (Employee Handbook, policies, and contracts) are drafted specifically to your business, your management style, and the particular circumstances.
+The documents you use with employees (Employee Handbook, policies, and contracts) must be drafted to accurately represent your business, your management style, and the particular circumstances.

-Failure to TRAIN your Supervisors and Employees presents a huge liability risk.
-We have affordable monthly subscription packages to help Utah employers navigate HR obligations.
-Protect your business and call us to get answers you need so you are not caught blindsided.
+Failure to TRAIN your Supervisors and Employees presents a considerable liability risk.
+We can help employers navigate HR obligations.
+Protect your business so you are not caught blindsided.

 Hiring Employees